aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 DCV offers [console and virtual sessions](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-sessions-intro.html) on Linux OS.

-With virtual sessions (`virtual`, `virtual-with-*`), DCV starts an X server instance, `Xdcv`, and runs a desktop environment inside the X server.
-Multiple user sessions are supported for virtual sessions.

 With console sessions  (`console`, `console-with-*`), DCV directly captures the content of the desktop screen.
 Only one console session can be hosted at a time.

+With virtual sessions (`virtual`, `virtual-with-*`), DCV starts an X server instance, `Xdcv`, and runs a desktop environment inside the X server.
+Amazon DCV starts a new dedicated X server instance for each virtual session.
+Multiple virtual sessions are allowed on a single DCV server.

+The CloudFormation templates configure *multi-user.target* [run level](https://tldp.org/LDP/sag/html/run-levels-intro.html) for `virtual*` session, and  *graphical.target* run level for `console*` and `virtual*GPU_sharing` session types.

 ### GPU Linux instances

-On [GPU EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#nvidia-driver-instance-type) with drivers [installed](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-linux-prereq.html#linux-prereq-gpu) (`*-with-NVIDIA-*`), DCV server (`/usr/libexec/dcv/dcvagent`) can use GPU for hardware based video streaming encoding.
+On [GPU EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#nvidia-driver-instance-type) with drivers [installed](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-linux-prereq.html#linux-prereq-gpu) (`*-with-NVIDIA-*`), DCV (`/usr/libexec/dcv/dcvagent`) can use GPU for hardware based video streaming encoding.
 Console sessions have direct access to GPU accelerated OpenCL, OpenGL, and Vulkan graphics as illustrated in `nvidia-smi` screen shot below

 <img alternate="DCV server on g4dn with NVIDA GRID drive" src="../images/nice-dcv-nvidia-grid-60fps.png">